rizqimtiaz/EcoOracle/README.md

 1. Open `/dashboard` and click **Run Oracle Sweep**.
 Watch verified tonnes and credit counts shift across all parcels.
-2. Open `/analyze`, pick a healthy parcel like *Tongass Boreal Carbon Sink*, parcel transition to **Invalidated**, all credits burned, an `INVALIDATION` event written to chain.
+2. Open `/analyze`, pick a healthy parcel like *Tongass Boreal Carbon Sink*, choose the **Wildfire** scenario at 80% magnitude, and run.
+Observe the parcel transition to **Invalidated**, all credits burned, an `INVALIDATION` event written to chain.
 3. Go to `/marketplace`, find an active parcel, open it and use the **Trade &